Mikee Quintos

-Mikaela Marie Javier Quintos (born December 18, 1997), known professionally as Mikee Quintos, is a Filipino actress and singer.
+Mikaela Marie "Mikee" Javier Quintos (born December 18, 1997) is a Filipino actress and singer.
 She is best known for her role as Lira in Encantadia (2016).

-Life and career
+Early life and education

-Quintos was born in Manila, Philippines, December 18, 1997, to Eduardo "Wardee" Quintos XIV and Jocelyn Javier, both of whom are politicians and who would later serve as Manila councilors from the 4th district.
+Mikaela Marie Javier Quintos was born on December 18, 1997, in Manila, Philippines, to Eduardo "Wardee" Quintos XIV and Jocelyn Javier, both of whom are politicians and who would later serve as Manila councilors from the 4th district.
 She began singing publicly at the age of seven for her parents' political campaign.
 She has three sisters: Louisa Marie (incumbent Manila councilor), Denise and Jodee.
 She took her architecture course at the University of Santo Tomas and graduated in 2025.